codepoet80/metube-php-servicewrapper/README.md

 ## Installation in Docker Container

-* Community contributor Nomad84 has provided [documentation on his approach to containerizing the Service Wrapper.](Dockerize.md)
+* Community contributor Nomad84 has successfully dockerized the service wrapper and provided documentation on how he got it working.
+Those [instructions are provided here](Dockerize.md) as a reference only.

 ## webOS Usage